jakewhiteley/php-sets/README.md

 * Method/function to return whether a set is  SUBSET of a different set

 ## Composer
+PHP-Sets is available via [Composer/Packagist](https://packagist.org/packages/jakewhiteley/php-sets), so just add this line to your composer.json file:

+`"jakewhiteley/php-sets": "~1.0"`

+or

-Just run `composer require jakewhiteley/php-sets` to include this package in your project
+`composer require jakewhiteley/php-sets`

 ## Initialization
 A set instance can be created either as an object, or as a native-like function.
 When you create a set, you can insert intial values or keep it empty.